 The impact of 150 years of motoring on our environment is a subject that has been addressed in every issue of the museum’s website research notes since their creation 6 years ago.
-The latest issue, “The Impact of Motoring”, is now in ebook format.
+The latest issue, “The Direction of Travel”, is now in ebook format.
 Atmospheric pollution from a cocktail of car exhaust gases and particulate matter (soot) has long been a concern of legislators around the world and is currently a daily headline across much of the UK media.

 California led the way in vehicle emissions legislation in the 1970s, with the adoption of catalytic converters marking the start of a phasing out of leaded petrol.
 Limits to gaseous and particulate emissions in Europe were specified in 1992 in a directive frequently abbreviated to Euro 1.
 Currently car manufacturers need to meet the requirements of Euro 6 before they can offer cars for sale in the European market.
 In two areas, emissions of particulate matter and oxides of nitrogen, both particularly relevant to current media attention, the progression from Euro 1 to 6 is shown in the charts below.
 The left hand scale is in units of milligrams per kilometre driven.Two points to note from these charts: firstly significant reductions in emissions have been legislated at each stage of the directive and, secondly, the transition from Euro 5 to 6, covering NOx emissions from a diesel powered car, represents a significant step.
 One that has challenged manufacturers who are all keen not to compromise performance nor add to production costs.

 New vehicle type approval is a requirement for selling in the European market and this is only granted once manufacturers have demonstrated compliance with the relevant directive: since September 2014 this has been Euro 6.